 Medications also can be a beneficial tool during a taper to help address some of the side effects of withdrawal.
 They are regularly used in medical detox programs as appropriate.

 Detox is the period of time it takes a drug to process out of the body; it’s essentially the purging of a toxin.
 A medical detox program can provide support, medical supervision, encouragement, and medication management during withdrawal.
 This is the optimal method for tapering off methadone as it provides a safe and monitored environment as well as many different tools to minimize relapse and manage withdrawal symptoms.

 Trained professionals can determine a tapering schedule, including a safe starting dosage, and they can determine the best way to lower the dosage as needed over a set period.
 Vital signs and emotional health can be continually evaluated, and the dosage can be adjusted as needed.
 Medications can also help to alleviate physical and emotional discomfort, and even aid in minimizing drug cravings to reduce the odds of relapse.
 Therapeutic approaches can also provide clients with methods of managing potential triggers as they arise.

 During medical detox, any co-occurring mental illnesses or medical disorders can be addressed on an as-needed basis.
 Ultimately, a medical detox program can help to lower the intensity of withdrawal symptoms and provide around-the-clock support, making a successful detox much more likely.

 (September 2015).
 Methadone.
-Substance Abuse and Mental Health Services Administration.
-Retrieved September 2018 from from https://www.samhsa.gov/medication-assisted-treatment/treatment/methadone
+Substance Abuse and Mental Health Services Administration. from https://www.samhsa.gov/medication-assisted-treatment/treatment/methadone

 (August 2017).
 Prescription Opioid Data.
-Centers for Disease Control and Prevention.
-Retrieved September 2018 from from https://www.cdc.gov/drugoverdose/data/prescribing.html
+Centers for Disease Control and Prevention. from https://www.cdc.gov/drugoverdose/data/prescribing.html